rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Pebble (watches).

+1. The Bruce Voyles Rule and the Sam Rebelsky Rule

+1. Donating to Grinnell.
+(Why you should donate.)

+1. Preregistration.

+1. Jon Strymish.

 1. Backticks.

 1. Maybe my silly "windows in Processing" code.

 1. Heap sort.

+1. Harry and David, continued.

 1. Something about the Chronicle article on a prof criticizing his students.

+1. Transitions.

+1. Fidgets?

 1. Missed opportunities (the book with mom)